sippohippo/social-media-feed-experiment/README.md

 * results (contains the statistics from each experiment that was conducted)

 All profile and post data has already been generated / collected already.

+### Note on data and GDPR compliance

+The "real" test profiles in the test data of this public Github repository do not contain genuine names or post content and are generated with a similar method as the fake profiles.
+All data in this repository is purely for testing that the app works.
+In production, the real profiles would contain data collected via Twitter's API.

 ## References